News and Topical items

 GMDSS Weather Forecast Services

-Marine Weather information on-line
+Marine Weather information on the Internet

 The Internet is an alternative source of forecasts and a provider of information not covered by the GMDSS.
 However, it is not an operational service.
 It will not always be available or it may have high communications costs.